Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: SIMULATION METHODOLOGY

 The use of soft volume and bond potentials leads to the fact that the chains are formally ``phantom'', i.e., their self-crossing can happen in three dimensions.
 The phantom nature of chains can affect both the equilibrium properties (e.g., the phase behavior of the system or relationships between the average radius of gyration of a coil and the number of units in the coil) as well as dynamic properties (while the dynamic/kinetic properties can be affected more strongly).
-However, it greatly speeds up the equilibration of the system which helps to built the phase diagram {\it (although may be of a slightly different system than one expects)}.
-As regards the dynamic properties, it was shown that the original DPD method is consistent with the Rouse dynamics \cite{spenley2000scaling,lahmar2007influence} which is relevant only for ideal polymers and non-entangled polymer melts.
-However, if studying crystallization behavior, that require explicit consideration of the presence of entanglements between chains due to steric interactions, it is necessary to introduce some additional forces that forbid the self-intersection of the chains.
+However, it greatly speeds up the equilibration of the system.
+As regards the dynamic properties, it was shown that the original DPD method is consistent with the Rouse dynamics~\cite{spenley2000scaling,lahmar2007influence} which is relevant only for ideal polymers and non-entangled polymer melts.
+However, if studying crystallization behavior, that requires consideration of explicit entanglements between chains due to steric interactions, it is necessary to introduce some additional forces that forbid the self-intersection of the chains.
 These forces are usually quite cumbersome and considerably slow the computation.
-There are several methods developed to avoid (or at least to reduce significantly) the bond crossings in CG models (see, e.q., the review \cite{Gooneie-Polymers2017}).
-Nikunen et al. \cite{nikunen2007reptational} described a method for keeping chains to be non-phantom in DPD simulations without any additional forces.
-We have used this quite simple and fast method\cite{nikunen2007reptational} which has been proven to reproduce entanglements and polymer reptational dynamics reasonably well\cite{espanol2017perspective,Karat-Winey-2013,chertovich2014crumpled}.
+There are several methods developed to avoid (or at least to reduce significantly) the bond crossings in CG models (see, e.q., the review~\cite{Gooneie-Polymers2017}).
+Nikunen et al.~\cite{nikunen2007reptational} described a method for keeping chains to be non-phantom in DPD simulations without any additional forces.
+We have used this quite simple and fast method~\cite{nikunen2007reptational} which has been proven to reproduce entanglements and polymer reptational dynamics reasonably well~\cite{espanol2017perspective, Karat-Winey-2013, chertovich2014crumpled, nikunen2007reptational}.